 Available in Classic and VPC

-This document describes how to create and use PHP actions in a variety of ways, and includes application examples.
+This section describes how to create and use PHP actions in a variety of ways, and includes application examples.

-You can use Composer, which is PHP's package manager like JavaScript's NPM, to manage dependencies, or create an action by packaging it with dependency libraries.
+Like NPM for JavaScript, you can manage dependencies using PHP's package manager Composer and create actions by packaging with dependency libraries.
 A code written in PHP may contain multiple functions, but the main function must be declared as the starting point of a program.
-With this taken into account, the following is the simple example code hello.php in PHP, printing "Hello World," along with a name and location.
+With this taken into account, the following is a simple example code hello.php in PHP, printing "Hello World" along with a name and location:

 <?php